aragon/connect/docs/thegraph-connectors.md

 ## Architecture

-The connectors are composed of a root project which implements the base TheGraph connector, and an underlaying subgraph.
+The connectors are composed of a root project which implements the base TheGraph connector, and an underlying subgraph.
 Both components are specified below.

 ### The connector